 If you were treated for COVID-19 symptoms with monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID-19 vaccine.
 Talk to your doctor if you are unsure what treatments you received or if you have more questions about getting a COVID-19 vaccine.

 It is safe to get vaccinated if you have been infected in the past.
-Additional information can be found here for the COVID-19 vaccines.

 Is the vaccine safe for people who are pregnant, breastfeeding or trying to get pregnant now?